MasterGTFX/newsAggregatorScraper/README.md

 * source

 ## Technologies
-Project is created with Python, mainly using requests and BeautifulSoup for scraping
+Project is created with Python, mainly using requests and BeautifulSoup for scraping.

 ## Setup
 To run this project just run python use_scrapers.py.
 You can use options to either save it to file or database.